 The sheets stretch across the mattress as if the bed doesn't want to be disturbed.
 I sit on the floor next to my suitcase, both of us like pets ready to run out the door.
-The window widens on the wall like another mouth wanting to be fed is what's leaking down from the moon. and all it gets I have been tricked like that before when light fills the room but stays empty, when a body cancels out the body lying next to it and no one's left to say "I'm sorry."
+The window widens on the wall like another mouth wanting to be fed and all it gets is what's leaking down from the moon.
+I have been tricked like that before when light fills the room but stays empty, when a body cancels out the body lying next to it and no one's left to say "I'm sorry."
 A shadow cuts through the window.
-I want to believe it's the man I want him to recognize that without me I'm leaving. that only I can nourish him with he's famished, the spoons I'm taking with me-my dimple, my big toe, my thumb.

-I have no one left to feed.
+I want to believe it's the man I'm leaving.
+I want him to recognize that without me that only I can nourish him with he's famished, the spoons I'm taking with me-my dimple, my big toe, my thumb.
+But then the paralyzing truth: I have no one left to feed.